AdobeDocs/experience-manager-cloud-service.en/help/forms/styling-constructs-adaptive-forms.md

 `}`

-Additionally, there are classes to style tab navigators (both left and top) based on whether they have nested/child/sub navigators.
+Also, there are classes to style tab navigators (both left and top) based on whether they have nested/child/sub navigators.

 <table>
  <tbody>